mvillafuertem/scala-1/topics/runtime/jvm.md

 It is possible for the JVM to host code written in different languages only because they all use the same low-level intermediate language to represent code: _Java Bytecode_.
-Every JVM language uses a compiler, like `javac` or `scalac`, to transform the human-readable source code into Java Bytecode, sequences of instructions which perform CPU and memory operations, to interact with the virtual machine.
+Every JVM language uses a compiler, like `javac` or `dotc`, to transform the human-readable source code into Java Bytecode, sequences of instructions which perform CPU and memory operations, to interact with the virtual machine.
 The process of transformation of source code into bytecode is called _compilation_.